ire4ever1190/dimscmd/readme.rst

 .. code-block:: nim

-    cmd.addChat("echo") do (word: string) =
+    cmd.addChat("ping") do ():
-        discard await discord.api.sendMessage(msg.channelID, word) # Message is passed to the proc as msg
+        discard await discord.api.sendMessage(msg.channelID, "pong") # Message is passed to the proc as msg

     # If msg is not to your fancy then you can change it
+    cmd.addChat("ping") do (m: Message):
-    cmd.addChat("echo") do (word: string, m: Message) = discard await discord.api.sendMessage(m.channelID, word)
+        discard await discord.api.sendMessage(m.channelID, "pong")

-Then add the handler into your message_create event using `commandHandler()` the first parameter to commandHandler is the prefix that you want to use and the second is the msg variable
+Then add the handler into your message_create event using `handleMessage()` proc.
+It is in this proc that you can define the prefix (or prefixes) that you want the bot to handle

 .. code-block:: nim